elastic/apm-server/apmpackage/docs/README.template.md

 You must update the policy with any changes you need and restart the APM Server process.
 - Sourcemap enrichment is not yet supported.
 - There is no default ILM policy for traces (spans and transactions).
+- You can't use an Elastic Agent enrolled before 7.11 with an APM integration.

 IMPORTANT: If you run APM Server with Elastic Agent manually in standalone mode, you must install the APM integration before ingestion starts.